kg4zow/remarkable.jms1.info/src/info/ssh.md

 > According to [their Github repo](https://github.com/reMarkable/linux), "zero sugar" is reMarkable's name for the Linux kernel for the rM2, and "gravitas" is the kernel for the rM1.
 (Also, finding this answer was the first I had seen any mention of reMarkable having *any* publicly available source code.)
 >
-> If you're curious, the message is comfing from the tablet's `/etc/motd` file.
+> If you're curious, the message is coming from the tablet's `/etc/motd` file.

 ### Create `.ssh/authorized_keys`

+**If you don't have an SSH key, and didn't create one above, you can skip this section.**

-If you have an SSH key that you use on a regular basis, you can install the public key in the tablet and then use the secret key to SSH into the tablet without having to enter a password.
+If you DO have an SSH key that you use on a regular basis, you can install the public key in the tablet and then use the secret key to SSH into the tablet without having to enter a password.

+> You can use the same SSH key pair to access other machines by installing the same public key on *those* machines, using the same process shown below.
+>
+> For what it's worth, I use my personal SSH key pair to access about thirty different machines, and I use a different SSH key pair for work which lets me access several hundred machines.
+(I also store my SSH secret keys on YubiKeys rather than on the computers' disks, but that's a topic for a different web page that I haven't written yet.)

-While I was figuring this out, I was pleasantly surprised to find that the SSH server supports `ed25519` SSH keys.
+While I was figuring this out, I was pleasantly surprised to find that the tablet's SSH server supports `ed25519` SSH keys.
 (One of my normal SSH keys is an `ed25519` key.)
 I was also happy to find that `nano` (my preferred text editor) was also already installed.
 The `vi` and `vim` editors are also installed, if you're more comfortable using them.

 * Create the `$HOME/.ssh` directory